Compare two cars

 Safety

-The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, when it comes to weight, a factor that most people underestimate, the German car offers a marginal difference of 4% more metal.
+A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, taking kerb weight as an important factor into account, the German car offers a marginal difference of 4% more metal.

 Reliability

 Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Ford does have a slight advantage, when all the models are taken into account.
 That's the official data, while our visitors describe reliability of Opel with an average rating of 4.2, and models under the Ford badge with 4.4 out of 5.
-The same official information place Insignia as average reliability-wise, and Mondeo is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 5.0, while the one under the competitor's bonnet gets 4.5 out of 5.
+Some independent research have also placed Insignia as average reliability-wise, and Mondeo is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 5.0, while the one under the competitor's bonnet gets 4.5 out of 5.

 Performance & Fuel economy